 The Association of Professional Piercers does not support the use of piercing guns because they cannot be thoroughly cleaned and pose a significant risk of tissue damage and blood-borne diseases like hepatitis.

 Instead, the APP recommends piercing with a hypodermic needle.
 This is the method offered at most tattoo and piercing parlors.
 A needle will core out the skin to make room for an earring.
 On the other hand, the piercing guns used at retail locations don’t remove skin, but instead push it aside.
 This can lead to the annoying “bump” that many people experience on piercings that aren’t performed properly.

 Plenty of people get a piercing with a gun and have no problems, but it’s important to know the options and understand the risks before you decide which method is for you.
-We encourage you to read the APP’s position on piercing guns before you make a decision.

 Regardless of where you choose to get your ears pierced, proper aftercare is important.
 The following tips should help: